Overcoming Slow Decision Frequencies in Continuous Control: Model-Based Sequence Reinforcement Learning for Model-Free Control: Sequence Reinforcement Learning

 \section{Sequence Reinforcement Learning}

-Based on the insights presented in Section \ref{Neural}, we introduce a novel reinforcement learning model capable of learning sequences of actions (macro-actions) by replaying memories at a finer temporal resolution than the action generation, utilizing a model of the environment during training.
+We introduce a novel reinforcement learning model capable of learning sequences of actions (macro-actions) by replaying memories at a finer temporal resolution than the action generation, utilizing a model of the environment during training.
+We provide the neural basis for our algorithm in the Appendix (\ref{Neural})